maxfieldk/TE-Seq/README.md

   "symlink_aref" determines whether to run all the rules in aref module and thereby create an annotation set from scratch, or whether to merely symlink an existing directory of annotation files.
 If "symlink_aref" is set to "no", the "aref" module will be run (this is what you will do for your first analysis using this pipeline).
 If "symlink_aref" is set to "yes", the "aref" module will not be run, and the "aref" directory will be symlinked to the directory specified in "aref_dir" (this is recommended if you have previously completed an analysis with this pipeline, and with to re-use the annotations that analysis had created).

-  If you are not merely symlinking an existing AREF directory, you will need to specify whether you are creating an enhanced annotation set using long read DNA sequences (to call non-reference RTE insertions) or not.
+  If you are not merely symlinking an existing AREF directory, you will need to specify whether you are creating an enhanced annotation set using long read DNA sequences (to call non-reference TE-Seq insertions) or not.
   The "update_ref_with_tldr" "response" value (yes or no) turn this feature on or off.
 If turning it on, you can specify whether to create one custom reference which all samples will use (e.g. if you had a number of long read sequencing data on spanning several conditions in ONE cell line) or to create one custom reference per sample (e.g. if you had long read sequencing done on multiple individuals).
 The "per_sample" key toggles between these two modes.
   The "samples" , "sample_table", and "levels" keys in the aref section of the config are only relevant if creating a custom reference genome using long-read dna sequencing, and you can ignore these values if you are not using this feature.
 The same is true for the associated sample_table file, conf/sample_table_aref.csv, which will not be used in this case.
 ### SRNA